 Whales spend weeks traveling thousands of miles to get to the coast of Mexico, and like most other travelers, they’re coming for the warmer temperatures with a list of what to do in Cabo San Lucas that includes feasting on seafood and spending time with family.
-Escaping the chilly Arctic waters gives them more options for feeding and a safe haven for giving birth.
-If you’re looking for when you can see whales in Cabo, you’ll start to spot them in December, many of whom are pregnant mothers.
+Escaping the chilly Arctic waters gives them more options for feeding and savings for giving birth.
+If you’re looking for when you can see whales in Cabo, you’ll start to spot them in November, many of whom are pregnant mothers.

 Grey whales are often sighted as well, and if you’re lucky, you might spot a blue whale on its way to Loreto, Mexico.
-Each of these species are incredible things to see in Cabo, giving you a glimpse of the powerful wonders that lurk just below the surface of the ocean.
+Each of these species is an incredible thing to see in Cabo, giving you a glimpse of the powerful wonders that lurk just below the surface of the ocean.

-During whale watching season, you might be able to spot a few from the beach or the balcony of your resort suite, but for an up-close encounter, book one of the whale watching tours that will take you out to sea.
-Because the mornings can be chilly, wear a light jacket for the speedy ride across the water, and with the experience of the onboard capitan and biologist, you’ll likely spot several different whales splashing in the morning air.
+During whale-watching season, you might be able to spot a few from the beach or the balcony of your resort suite, but for an up-close encounter, book one of the whale-watching tours that will take you out to sea.
+Because the mornings can be chilly, wear a light jacket for the speedy ride across the water, and with the experience of the onboard captain and biologist, you’ll likely spot several different whales splashing in the morning air.

 The best things to see in Cabo swim under the surface of the water, and winter is also the best time to see whale sharks in Cabo San Lucas.
-Like many types of whales, these sharks feed by filtering small fish and plankton their teeth, posing no threat to humans.
+Like many types of whales, these sharks feed by filtering small fish and plankton into their teeth, posing no threat to humans.
 To spot them, book a tour that will take you up the coast towards La Paz.

-Not only will you see humpback and grey whales splashing at the surface, this is also the best time to see whale sharks in Cabo San Lucas and even swim alongside them.
-Whether you take a whale watching tour or a swim with whale sharks Cabo excursion, seeing these creatures in their natural habitat is one of the most awe-inspiring things to do in Cabo San Lucas that will forever change how you view the ocean.
+Not only will you see humpback and grey whales splashing at the surface, but this is also the best time to see whale sharks in Cabo San Lucas and even swim alongside them.
+Whether you take a whale-watching tour or a swim with whale sharks Cabo excursion, seeing these creatures in their natural habitat is one of the most awe-inspiring things to do in Cabo San Lucas that will forever change how you view the ocean.